dustin10/kaftui/README.md

 The number keys can be used to switch between the various screens available in the `kaftui` application.
 The following screens are available to the user depending on the configuration used when executing the application.

+* `Topics` - Displays the topics available on the Kafka cluster along with their configuration details.
 * `Records` - Displays the records consumed from the Kafka topic.
 * `Stats` - Displays basic statistics for the Kafka consumer.
 * `Schemas` - Browse schemas in the schema registry.
 Only available when the schema registry has been configured.